jkreller/vs-websocket-chat/README.md

 It is not necessary to start a React.js development server because in production the Express.js server serves React .js' static build files.

-in production it is recommended to set the environment variable NODE_ENV to 'production'.
+In production it is recommended to set the environment variable NODE_ENV to "production".